Phytosanitary certification: Authorized Certification Official (ACO)

-A public officer who is authorized by the National Plant Protection Organization (NPPO) and accredited for the signing of phytosanitary certificates, who 1) possesses the required education, experience, and training; and 2) has written confirmation of having passed an approved examination.
+A public officer who is authorized by the National Plant Protection organization (NPPO) and accredited for the signing of phytosanitary certificates, who 1) possesses the required education, experience, and training; and 2) has written confirmation of having passed an approved examination.
 (RSPM No. 8, Accreditation) [NAPPO, 2004].

 Export Certification Specialists

-The USDA APHIS PPQ Export Certification Specialists are responsible for maintaining the quality and credibility of the U.S. Export Programme.
+The USDA APHIS PPQ Export Certification Specialists are responsible for maintaining the quality and credibility of the U.S. Export Program.

 Phytosanitary Certificate Issuance & Tracking (PCIT)

-The USDA APHIS PPQ issues Phytosanitary Certificates for export via the PCIT system.
+The USDA / APHIS / PPQ issues Phytosanitary Certificates for export via the PCIT system.
 PCIT tracks the inspection of products and certifies compliance with plant health standards of importing countries.
 This capability provides the USDA/APHIS/PPQ with greater fraud prevention, reporting functions, and monitoring capabilities.